DanQing: An Up-to-Date Large-Scale Chinese Vision-Language Pre-training Dataset: Related Work

 \subsection{Vision-Language Pretraining}

 As a seminal work in vision-language pre-training, CLIP~\cite{clip} has demonstrated exceptional zero-shot recognition and transfer capabilities.
 Building on this paradigm, recent studies have introduced various enhancements~\cite{clipcid,rwkvclip,wu2023grounded}.
 For instance, SLIP~\cite{slip} integrates self-supervised learning with image-text pretraining to improve representation quality, while ALIP~\cite{alip} employs a gating mechanism for dynamic sample reweighting to mitigate the impact of noisy data.
 DFN~\cite{dfn} proposes novel data filtering networks to construct high-quality image-text datasets.
 Furthermore, MetaCLIP~\cite{metaclip} and MetaCLIP2~\cite{metaclip2} leverage metadata derived from CLIP’s semantic concepts to curate balanced data subsets.
 To enable larger batch sizes, SigLIP~\cite{siglip} and SigLIP2~\cite{siglip2} adopt a sigmoid-based loss, eliminating the need for global normalization.
 In the context of Chinese vision-language pre-training, ChineseCLIP~\cite{chineseclip} introduces a two-stage framework comprising locked-image tuning followed by contrastive tuning.
 Similarly, R2D2~\cite{ccmb} enhances representation learning through a preranking-ranking strategy combined with bidirectional distillation.
-Despite these advances, progress in Chinese vision-language pretraining remains significantly constrained by the lack of large-scale, high-quality Chinese image-text datasets, which hinders both model scalability and generalization.
+Despite these advances, the scarcity of large-scale, high-quality Chinese image-text datasets bottlenecks vision-language pretraining, hindering model scalability and generalization.